obelisk79/OpenTheme/README.md

 # THIS THEME ADDON IS IN AN ALPHA STATE!
 # PLEASE REPORT ANY ISSUES DISCOVERED ON GITHUB

-OpenDark Theme Preference Pack for [FreeCAD](https://www.freecad.org)
+OpenLight/OpenDark Theme Preference Pack for [FreeCAD](https://www.freecad.org)

 This is a set of light and dark color-impaired accessible aesthetically pleasing themes (OpenLight and OpenDark) for FreeCAD based on the [Open-Color Palette](https://github.com/yeun/open-color) that is WCAG/APCA compliant.

+I have refactored this theme for improved maintainability using SCSS.
+New color variants can be created easily without having to re-style the entire spreadsheet.
+I compile the stylesheets using [QTSASS](https://github.com/spyder-ide/qtsass).

 ## Installation